oracle-quickstart/oci-kubernetes-monitoring/docs/FAQ.md

         * Ksplice Uptrack logs
         * Yum logs
 * Pod/Container (Application) Logs
     * All the container logs available under `/var/log/containers/` on each worker nodes would be collected by default and processed using a generic Log Source named `Kubernetes Container Generic Logs`.
-However, users have ability to process different container logs using different Parsers/Sources at Logging Analytics.
+However, users have ability to process different container logs using different Parsers/Sources at Log Analytics.
 Refer [this](#custom-logs.md) section to learn on how to perform the customisations.

 #### Metrics